 I lose nerve at the mechanical sound of the voice and sit up with a feeling of nausea.
 I meanwhile spot two other people being escorted towards the glass room.
 As soon as the door has closed behind them, they introduce themselves.
 They also don't know why they have been brought here, but they don't seem particularly bothered or surprised by it either.
 They tell me it's one-thirty, which means I have been sitting here for more than two hours.
 The Portuguese woman starts nibbling on something from out of a bag in her pocket, and between bites lobs short, pithy English sentences over at us.
-I nod coolly back as I sense that it would exhaust the last scraps of my dignity to allow myself to utter a word, for then I shall only be indignant and gripe away, possibly even cry; yes, that was what I feared most of all-that I would burst into tears before these two strangers.
-They had not taken the bag from man from the Cameroons: he produced a book and started to read.
+I nod coolly back as I sense that it would exhaust the last scraps of my dignity to allow myself to utter a word, for then I shall only be indignant and gripe away, possibly even cry; yes, that was what I feared most of allthat I would burst into tears before these two strangers.
+They had not taken the bag from the man from Cameroon: he produced a book and started to read.
 All of a sudden, he stands out among us, invested by a transparent carapace of freedom, like a glass cube within a glass cube.
 Every now and then, he looks up, glances at his watch then reimmerses himself in his book.
+Having finished her bread roll, the Portuguese woman is now reapplying her lipstick.
+I start blurting out daft sentences, stuff about how my work is to do with literature, and I've come for a conference.
+I can hear myself speaking, and I'm ashamed, but I go on all the same: "I am a tourist, I write poems.
+I am invited... to a... congress...to a literary congress."
+The Portuguese woman gives a sympathetic smile.
+My bladder is aching.